jjpk976329487/scheduler/README.md

-Of course!
-This is a substantial and well-structured script.
-A good README will help users understand its power, how to use it, and what kind of inputs it expects.

-Here is a comprehensive README.md file for your script.
+Of course.
+Here is the formatted README.md file with improved structure, headings, code blocks, and tables for better readability.

 School Timetable Scheduler